 Due to popular demand this course will include the opportunity for parents to have 1:1 consultation with instructor Sarah Measures on three separate dates as the program progresses

-The Course will take place at the Autism Resource Center on Thursdays.
-Course Dates are as follows:
+The Course will takes place at the Autism Resource Center Next session tentatively set for Fall 2014

 Mentoring dates: will be announced and appointments will be made in Class